 A child or young person with ADHD is likely to struggle with self-organisation, following instructions, time awareness, attention and concentration, as well as impulse control.
 You may find some of the links below useful.
 Please note a number of these websites are about ADHD, but they are also helpful to people without a diagnosis as they have practical advice for managing various issues at home school and work.
-These strategies would help many young people that are struggling in these areas, whether they have a diagnosis of ADHD or www.adhdfoundation.org.uk/resources www.additudemag.com/category/parenting-adhd-kids
+These strategies would help many young people that are struggling in these areas, whether they have a diagnosis of ADHD or not.